-1 Engine log book.
-2 Maintenance records of the engine (i.e. all maintenance check lists, and reports of operation, of maintenance, of findings and of oil analyses).
-3 The engine assembly as per supply volume.
+1 Engine log bool К. 2 Maintenance records of the engine (i.e. all maintenance check lists, and reports of operation, of maintenance, of findings and of oil analyses).
+3 in the supply vol The engine assembly as per supply volume.
 Additionally all added-on parts as in the supply volume such as carburetors, filters, fuel pump, external generator, sensors, ignition unit, electric starter, oil tank.
-4 Indication of total engine operating hours (TSN) and where applicable, engine operating hours since a previous overhoul (TSO).
+4 Indication of total engine operating hours (TSN) and where applicable, operating hours since a previous overhoul (TSO).
 NOTE: This information must be supplied to allow the service history of components to be traced.
 5 Data about the type of aircraft used.
 6 Useful remarks and observations concerning the engine.